twolfson/if-i-were-to-build-a-startup-web-app/explorations/2-django-allauth/README.md

 - TODO: Talk about `--keepdb` and `entr`
 - Seeing response in tests in a whole new light =D
     - `context["form"].errors` seems so awesome =o

+- TODO: Talk about low-level hook for ENV=test